casadoj/efas_hydro/README.md

 # EFAS-Hydro

-Tools to extract data from the Hydrological Data Colection Centre of the European Flood Awareness System.
+This `Python` library contains tools to extract data from the [Hydrological Data Management Service](https://ehdcc.soologic.com/hdms/#!/login) of the European Flood Awareness System.

 ## Installation